DarkFlippers/unleashed-firmware/ReadMe.md

 * `DE` = German QWERTZ
 * `FR` = AZERTY (based on [this](https://github.com/ikazeer/flipperzero-AZERTY))

-I will add more keyboard layouts soon!
+**If you are writing payloads on windows you need to make sure EOL Conversion is set to LF Unix in your text editor and not windows CR LF.
+If you do not it will fail to run the payload.**

-If you want to add new layouts yourself, look [here](https://github.com/v1nc/flipperzero-firmware/blob/dev/documentation/HowToAddLayout.md).
+If you need another layout, create an issue or look [here](https://github.com/v1nc/flipperzero-firmware/blob/dev/documentation/HowToAddLayout.md) how to add new layouts yourself.

 ### additional plugins: